themisir/themisir.com/content/posts/implementing-ordered-queue.md

 }
 ```

-Why instead of holding reference to the previous value, I held reference to the reference of a node that comes after the previous value?
-To be honest, that's the first thing came in my mind when I was implementing it, so I just went away with it.
-However let's try writing more readible version:
+why instead of howding wefewence t-to the pwevious v-vawue, :3 i hewd wefewence t-to the wefewence o-of a nyode t-that comes aftew t-the pwevious v-vawue? to be honest, (U ﹏ U) t-that's the fiwst thing came in my mind when i was impwementing it, -.- so i just w-went away with it. (ˆ ﻌ ˆ)♡ howevew wet's twy wwiting m-mowe weadibwe vewsion:

 ```go
 // Push adds a new value to the queue